The semi-analytic theory and computation of finite-depth standing water waves: ODEs for the Stokes coefficients and a recursive algorithm

-Because $p\ge2$ is an integer and $\mu_0$ is a positive algebraic number, all four exponents in the equality above are distinct algebraic numbers, rendering the equality impossible by the Lindemann-Weierstrass theorem unless all four coefficients of the exponentials are zero, implying that $p=n=-n$, a contradiction to $p\ge2$. \end{proof}
+All four exponents are distinct algebraic numbers.
+By the Lindemann-Weierstrass theorem \cite{baker:tnt}, the coefficients of the exponentials are zero, implying that $p=r=-r$, a contradiction to $p\ge2$.
+So $r$ is transcendental and there is no integer $j$ satisfying $r=j^2$. \raisebox{-3pt}{ } \end{proof}

-Lemma \ref{fdTranscendentalNumberTheoryLemma} shows that if we restrict our problem to algebraic $\mu_0$ values, the only instance where resonance can occur in equation (II*) is $p=1$, because only then will the coefficient of $\alpha_{p,n}$ be a perfect square, namely $1$.
-We will thus assume that $\mu_0$ is a positive rational number, resulting in a more straightforward algorithm and a unique solution.
-As explained below, resonance for $p=1$ allows us to uniquely determine the $\sigma_n$ constants using an orthogonality criterion similar to the one used in \cite{amick1987semi} for the infinite-depth problem.